wilsonliaows/docs/connectors/slack.md

 # Slack
 [Slack](https://slack.com/) is a team collaboration platform that consolidates your team's communication and resources, and integrates easily with the enterprise and productivity products used across your organization.
 It provides a shared workspace where conversations are organized and accessible, and creates alignment and shared understanding across your team.

+## Slack VS Workbot for Slack
+The Slack connector and the Workbot for Slack connector.

 ## Connector information

 ### API version